 Can you get pregnancy symptoms at 1 week?

-Actually, the first week of pregnancy coincides with the last menstrual period before the woman gets pregnant.
-So, actually, the symptoms that the woman has during this week are the typical discomforts of the menstrual period: stomach pain, cramps, headaches, nausea...
+The first week of pregnancy coincides with the last menstrual period before the woman gets pregnant.
+Therefore any symptoms that the woman has during this week are the typical discomforts of the menstrual period: stomach pain, cramps, headaches, nausea...

-On the other hand, getting pregnancy symptoms as early as 1 week after conception is also highly unlikely.
-To sum up, you may start having pregnancy symptoms as early as a few days before you miss your period.
+Pregnancy symptoms may start as early as a few days before you miss your next period.

 Can 1 week pregnancy be aborted?